HeardLibrary/digital-scholarship/script/python/install.md

 # Trying out Python

 *Important note: in the examples shown here, screenshots will only be shown for Macs.
-That's because the operation of Python in Windows and Mac is in most cases identical.
+That's because the operation of the Python shell in Windows and Mac is in most cases identical.
 However, there is a critical difference in how you start Python applications in Mac and Windows.
-In Windows, you simply enter `python` at the command line, but on Macs, you must enter `python3`.
-The "3" at the end of the command is present to allow a user to be able to run both Python 2 and Python 3 on the same computer.
-If you switch back and forth between Macs and PCs, it is difficult to remember this.*
+In Windows, to start the shell you simply enter `python` at the command line, but on Macs, you must enter `python3`.
+The "3" at the end of the command is present to allow a Mac user to be able to run both Python 2 and Python 3 on the same computer.
+If you switch back and forth between Macs and PCs, it is important to remember this.*

-*Adding a final "3" also applies to Python's package manager, PIP.
+*Adding a final "3" on Macs also applies to Python's package manager, PIP.
 To give a PIP command at the Windows command line, one types `pip` followed by the command.
 On a Mac, one must type `pip3` followed by the same command.*

-## Giving commands
+## Giving commands using the Python shell

 1\.
-If you haven't already launched Python at the command line, do it now.
-(See the end of the appropriate section above ([mac](#starting-python-on-a-mac) [Windows](#starting-python-on-pc)) for details of the way to do this.)
+If you haven't already launched the Python shell (interactive interpreter) in the console, do it now.
+(See the end of the appropriate section above (for [mac](#starting-python-on-a-mac) or [Windows](#starting-python-on-windows)) for details of the way to do that.)
 You should see the Python command prompt `>>>` if Python is running.

 <img src="../images/try1.png" style="border:1px solid black">

 2\.
-Enter each of the following lines at the Python command prompt one at a time, pressing Enter/Return after each line.
-Each time you enter a line, it is executed by Python and and you should see the command prompt again before you type the next line.
+Enter each of the following lines at the Python prompt one at a time, pressing Enter/Return after each line.
+Each time you enter a line, it is executed by the shell and and you should see the Python prompt again before you type the next line.

 ```
 number = 5